jmettraux/aachen/src/ck01__skill_checks.md

 For example, a roll of 2d6+1 with a difficulty of 9 succeeds 41.6% of the time.

-Regarding advantage (highest 2 of 3d6) and disadvantage (lowest 2 of 3d6), here is a table:
+Here is a table about advantage (highest 2 of 3d6) and disadvantage (lowest 2 of 3d6) for skill checks:

 | target |   2d6   |    adv  |  ~ |    dis  |  ~ |
 |-------:|--------:|--------:|---:|--------:|---:|